dunamismax/macos/scripts/_template.md

         return_code = process.returncode

         if return_code == 0:
-            # Allow a small delay for file operations to complete
             time.sleep(0.5)

-            # Find the most recently downloaded file - use a more thorough approach
             downloaded_file = None
             newest_time = 0

-            # Check both the output directory and any subdirectories
             for root, dirs, files in os.walk(output_dir):
                 for file in files:
-                    # Only consider media files
                     if file.endswith(('.mp4', '.mkv', '.webm', '.mp3', '.m4a')):
                         file_path = os.path.join(root, file)
                         try:
                             file_stats = os.stat(file_path)
-                            # Check both modification and creation time
                             file_time = max(file_stats.st_mtime, file_stats.st_ctime)

-                            # If file was modified after we started downloading and is newer than our current candidate
                             if file_time > start_time - 1 and file_time > newest_time:
                                 newest_time = file_time
                                 downloaded_file = file
-                                # Store full path if in subdirectory
                                 if root != output_dir:
                                     downloaded_file = os.path.relpath(file_path, output_dir)
                         except Exception as e: